 Gosh mornings are busy.
 So much to do, yet so little time.
-How are we supposed to make time for the most important meal of the day – breakfast?
+Besides that awe are supposed to make time for the most important meal of the day – breakfast.
 Well I have a solution right here for you my friends – Cranberry Walnut Flapjacks.

 Breakfast, is just that – breaking the fast.
 Our bodies have just been starved for 6-7 hours (I’m being optimistic here), whilst we sleep.
 Eating a good breakfast helps kick our bodies into GO.
 If you are anything like me, I need a kick start in the morning!